MrAjayGangwar2001/Java-Series/Basic+core/Git_Version-Controller/git.md

 git merge branch_name ==> to merge a branch into the current branch. git remote add origin https://github.com/username/repository.git ==> to add a remote repository. git remote -v ==> to check the remote repository.

+git commit -a -m <commit message> ==> It is used to commit directly from working directory to commit . git diff ==> It is used to check what the chnages are in the file.